 8. Sell second-hand clothes

-Selling mitumba is one of the booming businesses in Kenya, and you can set it up anywhere in the country.
-Go to a market like Gikomba early in the morning, select a few pieces of clothing or shoes at wholesale price and retail them at your local open-air market or on foot in your estate.
+Go to a market like Gikomba early in the morning, select a few pieces of clothing or shoes at a wholesale price and retail them at your local open-air market or in your estate.
 For example, buy items at KSh30 and retail them at double or triple that price.
 You could start with socks, scarves, handkerchiefs, blouses, stockings and bras.

 9. Sell new undergarments and socks